krtierney/krtierney.github.io/_posts/2017-05-27-barcelona.markdown

   leisurely lunch.
 The service was excellent; the trinxat with kimchi were even better.

-* **Baracca**: We went to Baracca for paella, because even though we're all vegetarian, it seemed like we should try paella at least once in Spain.
-It was fine, and the presentation in a massive paella pan served at the table was nice.
-In the moments before we were served paella, when I was drinking a crisp, dry white wine out of a high-quality thin-walled wine glass, stuffing my face with the creamiest, most flavorful burrata and feeling the sea breeze on my face and sunshine on my shoulders...now that's something I'll be dreaming about for years.
+* **Baracca**: Even though we're all vegetarian, it seemed like we should try paella at least once in Spain.
+It was fine, and nicely presentated in a massive paella pan served at the table.
+In the moments the paella arrived, when I was drinking a crisp, dry white wine out of a high-quality thin-walled wine glass, stuffing my face with the creamiest, most flavorful burrata and feeling the sea breeze on my face and sunshine on my shoulders...now that's something I'll be dreaming about for years.
 So sure, go for the paella, but don't miss that burrata and do try to get a table with a sea view.
 It's _very_ nice.

-* **Sésamo**: We went to Sésamo for food after enduring one of [the worst "meals" of my life](https://www.yelp.com/biz/beerlinale-barcelona).
+* **Sésamo**: We went to Sésamo on C/ Sant Antoni Abat after enduring one of [the worst "meals" of my life](https://www.yelp.com/biz/beerlinale-barcelona).
 They have tons of vegan options, including a dessert that came with a flame-charred vegan marshmallow, plus very nice service, and the food was good and reasonably priced.